ligonish/nyu-capstone-F23-S24/README.md

 ### Data Analysis

-Most of our work through January and February has focused on - further data cleaning to identify and recode ZIP codes misentered by City administrators - learning and implementing the logic behind Callaway & Sant’Anna’s staggered difference-in-differences model - figuring out the syntax requirements and interpretations of Callaway’s accompanying *did* R package - researching the Universal Access policy rollout and treatment selection criteria in order to refine our covariates - refining our timeline boundaries on the basis of that research - estimating treatment effects and looking for pretreatment parallel trends - visualizing statistical findings
+Most of our work through January and February has focused on:

+- further data cleaning to identify and recode ZIP codes misentered by City administrators
+- learning and implementing the logic behind Callaway & Sant’Anna’s staggered difference-in-differences model
+- figuring out the syntax requirements and interpretations of Callaway’s accompanying *did* R package
+- researching the Universal Access policy rollout and treatment selection criteria in order to refine our covariates
+- refining our timeline boundaries on the basis of that research
+- estimating treatment effects and looking for pretreatment parallel trends
+- visualizing statistical findings

 This ongoing work, shown in the *05_analysis* script, suggests that the first-treated group in the UA rollout may on average have experienced a